Section 504.04 | Exercise of powers under limited home rule government.

 (6) Establish regulations affecting hunting, trapping, fishing, or the possession, use, or sale of firearms;

-(8) For twelve months after the effective date of the amendment of this section by H.B.
-242 of the 133rd general assembly, impose a fee, assessment, or other charge on auxiliary containers, on the sale, use, or consumption of such containers, or on the basis of receipts received from the sale of such containers.
+(8) Impose a fee, assessment, or other charge on auxiliary containers, on the sale, use, or consumption of such containers, or on the basis of receipts received from the sale of such containers.
 As used in this division, "auxiliary container" has the same meaning as in section 3767.32 of the Revised Code.

 Nothing in this chapter shall be construed as affecting the powers of counties with regard to the subjects listed in divisions (B)(3) to (5) of this section.

 (C) Under a limited home rule government, all officers shall have the qualifications, and be nominated, elected, or appointed, as provided in Chapter 505. of the Revised Code, except that the board of township trustees shall appoint a full-time or part-time law director pursuant to section 504.15 of the Revised Code, and except that a five-member board of township trustees approved for the township before September 26, 2003, shall continue to serve as the legislative authority with successive members serving for four-year terms of office until a termination of a limited home rule government under section 504.03 of the Revised Code.